-But that is only a glimpse of the current line of succession – the depth and breadth of the relationship between the royals, their kingdom and the Parisian brand can currently be explored during a visit to the (regularly sold-out) Cartier exhibition at London’s Victoria & Albert Museum.
-A visit to the historic halls in South Kensington quickly becomes a journey back in time to another world: In this cosmos, the creation of unique pieces seems almost self-evident.
+But this is only a glimpse of the current line of succession – the depth and breadth of the relationship between the royals, their kingdom, and the Parisian brand can currently be explored by paying a visit to the (regularly sold-out) Cartier exhibition at London’s Victoria & Albert Museum.
+A stroll through the historic halls in South Kensington quickly turns into a journey back in time to another world: In this cosmos, the creation of unique pieces seems almost self-evident.
 The only creative limits here are set by the carat budget.
-And yes, in a rather unique setting, you can admire original models of the first Tank, as well as the Pebble and the Baignoire Allongée, right through to the Crash, but even these are ultimately just a mosaic in the total work of art that this exhibition celebrates.
+And yes, in a rather unique setting, you can admire original models of the first Tank, as well as the Pebble and the Baignoire Allongée, right through to the Crash, but even these are ultimately just one tile in the grand mosaic that this exhibition presents as a work of art.

-The first British branch was opened there in 1902 on New Burlington Street.
+There, the first British branch opened on New Burlington Street in 1902.
 Describing Jacques as an outstanding networker or marketing expert would certainly be too modern a concept in this context.
-The fact is that in early 20th-century London, he not only quickly gained access to the best circles, but also found his most important supporter in King Edward VII.
-The king ordered 27 tiaras for his own coronation in 1902 and, shortly afterwards, awarded the French jeweller the coveted “Royal Warrant” for the first time.
+The fact is that in early 20th-century London, he not only quickly gained access to the most exclusive circles, but also found his most important supporter in King Edward VII.
+The king ordered 27 tiaras for his own coronation in 1902 and, shortly afterwards, awarded the French jeweller the coveted ‘Royal Warrant’ for the first time.

-It was the beginning of a sparkling relationship, and apart from countless custom-made pieces for the Royal Family, what strikes you most when walking through the exhibition is the creative range of the “jeweller to kings and king of jewellers”.
-The Cartier aesthetic is always unmistakable, whether ‘s clients were British aristocrats, Indian maharajas, a Monegasque prince looking for a fitting engagement ring for his bride Grace Kelly, or even Mexican film star Maria Félix.
+It was the beginning of a sparkling relationship, and apart from countless custom-made pieces for the Royal Family, what strikes you most when walking through the exhibition is the creative range of the ‘jeweller to kings and king of jewellers’.
+The Cartier aesthetic has always been unmistakable, whether its clients were British aristocrats, Indian maharajas, a Monegasque prince looking for a fitting engagement ring for his bride Grace Kelly, or even Mexican film star Maria Félix.

 Watches?
 Jewellery!